InzynierDomu/PhECMeter/README.md

 ## Description
 The video with the entire project can be watched on this [video](https://youtu.be/vjk0nq04lCo)

+The device has 4 possible states:
+* measure pH
+* measure EC
+* calibartion pH
+* calibration EC

+The device start in pH measure mode.
+To chnage pH/EC measure mode - press rigth button for more than 2s.
+To enter calibration mode press both buttons more 2s.
+Measure pH -> calibration pH.
+Measure EC -> calibartion EC.
+Calibration mode needs 2 points to save.
+Set the value to which sample the probe is immersed.
+For that use right and left buttons to decrease or increase the value.
+In EC calibration possible is to change the digit position by pressing 2s right button.
+To save points press 2s on both buttons.
+After saving two points, the device changes state to measure.

 ## Scheme
 ![alt text](http://www.inzynierdomu.pl/wp-content/uploads/2021/01/ph_metr_schemat.png)
 ### Part list: